Lope Sarreal: Early life and career

 Sarreal was a musician when World War II broke out and was incarcerated in a POW camp in Shanghai by the Imperial Japanese Armed Forces with captive American soldiers.
 He was the only Filipino in the camp and probably the most popular inmate as a cook.
 After the war, his American friends encouraged him to engage in trading surplus goods in Japan.
 That led to Sarreal opening a restaurant and trading company in Tokyo.
 Then, boxing began to boom in Japan and Sarreal jumped aboard the bandwagon, bringing Filipino fighters over in the 1950s.
 Known as the "Grand Old Man of Philippine Boxing" Sarreal produced 22 world titleholders, including a fighter and his own son-in-law Gabriel Elorde.
 Before long, Sarreal was totally immersed in boxing and his savvy paved the way for global recognition as a promoter.

-He wasn’t only a major boxing influencer in Asia but also the world over, rubbing elbows with boxing luminaries like The Ring Magazine founder Nat Fleischer, promoters George Parnassus and Dewey Fraggeta.
-Boxing Icons such as Jack Dempsey, Rocky Marciano, Archie Moore, Barney Ross and Willie Pep.
+Besides his influence in Asian boxing, he socialised with the likes of The Ring Magazine founder Nat Fleischer, promoters George Parnassus and Dewey Fraggeta, and boxers including Jack Dempsey, Rocky Marciano, Archie Moore, Barney Ross and Willie Pep.

 Notable client list

-Some of the renowned fighters who are were previously represented by Sarreal Sr. include:
+Some of the fighters who were previously represented by Sarreal Sr. include: